Armstrong Creek, Queensland: Geography

-The North Pine River marks a portion of the northeastern boundary.
+The North Pine River forms a portion of the northeastern boundary.

 D'Aguilar National Park protects a section of forest in the west, where the D'Aguilar Range rises to elevations greater than 500 m.
+Apart from the protected area, the predominant land use is grazing on native vegetation with some horticulture.

 History

 Armstrong Creek Provisional School opened circa February 1900.
 On 1 January 1909, it became Armstrong Creek State School.
 It closed on 30 March 1919.
 The school building was relocated to establish the school in Ocean View.

+Armstrong Creek railway station was at 27.21972°S 152.83306°E. It was on the final segment of the Dayboro railway line which opened on 25 September 1920.
+Railmotor services commenced on the line in 1931 and Amstrong Creek was a popular excursion for picnics.
+The railway line through Armstrong Creek closed on 1 July 1955.